Josef-Friedrich/dyndns/jfddns/configuration.rst

 Configuration
 -------------

-``jfddns`` requires a configuration file in the YAML markup language
+``jfddns`` requires a configuration file in the YAML markup language.

 .. code-block:: yaml